Smarty (template engine)

 Smarty is a web template system written in PHP.
-Smarty is primarily promoted as a tool for separation of concerns.

-Smarty is intended to simplify compartmentalization, allowing the front-end of a web page to change separately from its back-end.
+Smarty is primarily promoted as a tool for separation of concerns, and is intended to simplify compartmentalization, allowing the front-end of a web page to change separately from its back-end.
 Ideally, this lowers costs and minimizes the efforts associated with software maintenance.

 Smarty generates web content through the placement of special Smarty tags within a document.
 These tags are processed and substituted with other code.
 Tags are directives for Smarty that are enclosed by template delimiters.
 These directives can be variables, denoted by a dollar sign ($), functions, logical or loop statements.
 Smarty allows PHP programmers to define custom functions that can be accessed using Smarty tags.

-Smarty example

-Since Smarty separates PHP from HTML, there are two files — one contains the presentation code: an HTML template, including Smarty variables and tags - {$title_text|escape} {$body_html} - which might look like this:
+Example

+In this HTML file, { and } are the delimiters of Smarty tags.